OpenTermsArchive/opentermsarchive.org/content/publications/dsa-transparency-reports-tiktok-silent-correction-tests-implementing-regulation/index.md

 ### Value change for “unsafe products”

 Category 13b (unsafe products) previously contained no data at all and is populated with values in the new report version.
-Several other lines have no data in both versions, which opens the question why only this line was corrected.
+Several other lines have no data in both versions, which raises the question why only this line was corrected.

 ### Structural changes